-• A new consolidated web-facing portal for hosting applications and use by both registered and non-registered users that includes a fully featured online user help function.
+- A new consolidated web-facing and mobile portal for hosting NEM applications for use by both registered and non-registered NEM users that includes a fully featured online user help function. - Establish a personalised, secure, single pane of glass access to data and services.

-- Integration with the new identity and access management platform and decommissioning the current application. - Building on the foundational CRM platform to reduce manual processes which can be automated to improve efficiency and reduce human error.
-This operational efficiency extends value to Participants through faster interactions.
+- The implementation effort includes allowance for complexity relating to remediating integration errors for the applications. - Integration with the new identity and access management platform and decommissioning the current application. - Building on the foundational CRM platform to reduce manual processes which can be automated to improve efficiency and reduce human error.
+This operational efficiency extends value to Participants through faster interactions. - Rollout to NEM Participants to enable them to access the consolidated and access to services.